Keaft/the-pathfinders-lethal-company-modpack/README.md

 - Removed Remote Radar.
 - Fatalities sign now costs 20.
 It should be company standard issue, but you know how they are some times...
 - Dart Board is cheaper.
 It's not a pizza party but...
+- Established configs to make sure ItemQuickSwitch and HotbarPlus play nicely.

+#### Known issue(s):
+- On startup **EmployeeAssignments** says it's out of date, but it's not. :D

 ### 24.2.901
 - Removed Custom Boombox Music mod.